KenNavarro730/KenNavarro730/README.md

-I am 19.
-I read a lot of current ml-related research papers and implement code.
-I enjoy it.
+I am 20, I have interested in computer vision and nlp.
+I have taken a half a year off but plan to get back on it soon.